Safety Program Guidelines for Principal Investigators

 UC Davis Policy and Procedure 290-15 outlines the UC Davis Safety Management Program and defines the PI responsibilities for this program.
 The basic safety program responsibilities of the Principal Investigator are defined in this P&P, however departments may further define expectations and/or specific responsibilities, over and above the Policy and Procedure.

-Illness and Injury Prevention Program (IIPP): Each Department on campus is required to have an Injury and Illness Prevention Plan in place.
+Illness and Injury Prevention Program (IIPP): Each Department on campus is required to have an IIPP in place.
 This plan defines the key elements of a department’s safety program.
 EH&S provides a basic IIPP template on our web site that each department must individualize depending on the work activities and hazards present in their department.
 In many departments, the development of the department-specific IIPP is the responsibility of the Department Safety Coordinator.
 All department employees must have training on the provisions of the IIPP.

 Emergency Action & Evacuation Plan: It is extremely important that employees know how to get out of their building and where they should gather if they are evacuated from the building.
 Every room is required to have an evacuation map posted in a prominent place.
 PIs must assure that their employees are familiar with the Departmental Emergency Action Plan and its details.
 A lab-specific emergency action plan must be included in the chemical hygiene plan.